SFDO-Tooling/CumulusCI/docs/dev.rst

 Automatic Cleaning of ``meta.xml`` Files on Deploy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To let CumulusCI fully manage the project's dependencies, the ``deploy`` task (and other tasks based on ``cumulusci.tasks.salesforce.Deploy``, or subclasses of it) automatically removes the ``<packageVersion>`` element and its children from all ``meta.xml`` files in the deployed metadata.
+To let CumulusCI fully manage the project's dependencies, the ``deploy`` task (and other tasks based on ``cumulusci.tasks.salesforce.Deploy``, or subclasses of it) automatically removes the ``<packageVersion>`` and its children from all ``meta.xml`` files in the deployed metadata.
 Removing these elements does not affect the files on the filesystem.

 The reason for stripping ``<packageVersion>`` elements on deploy is that the target Salesforce org automatically adds them back with the installed version of the referenced namespace.
 This feature lets CumulusCI fully manage dependencies, and avoids rushing a new commit of ``meta.xml`` files when a new underlying package version is available.